 Cities With ISEE Testing Offices

-The number of students allowed to sit for each exam and the type of exam (online or paper) varies by location.
-But generally speaking, there will be fewer students allowed to take the test on each testing date.
-There’s also an option for students to take the ISEE exam individually at these locations for an additional fee.
+The number of students allowed to sit for each exam and the type of exam (online or paper) varies by location, but the cost will be $200 either way.
+Generally speaking, there will be fewer students allowed to take the test on each testing date than in large group testing at a school.
+If you choose to take the ISEE exam individually at these locations, there will be an additional fee of $25.

 The advantage to small group testing is...well, the small group.
 Fewer students means there will be less distractions in the testing environment.
 That can be a huge benefit for students who struggle to focus when there are lots of people around.
 If there's a testing office in your city, then you might consider taking advantage of the smaller test setting.

-The ERB is starting to expand its small group testing opportunities.
-These satellite testing sites also limit the number of students taking the exam, so you’ll still get a relatively distraction-free testing environment.
-There’s no difference in the test content, difficulty, or format if you choose this option—you’ll just be sitting for the exam in a non-ERB affiliated location.
+The ERB has expanded its small group testing opportunities in the last few years.
+These satellite testing sites also limit the number of students taking the exam, so you'll still get a relatively distraction-free testing environment.
+There's no difference in the test content or difficulty if you choose this option—you'll just be sitting for the exam in a non-ERB affiliated location.
+One thing to note is that only online tests are offered at satellite locations.

 Once you have your testing season and your ideal testing location sorted out, it's time to check out the ISEE test dates that are available.